SideMatter/srlwiki/factions/neo-kirameku.md

 This is kinda of a TLDR where you list your top 5 things that are unique or different about your nation.
 Be creative!

 * The number of elders in the governing council grows and shrinks as the nation does.
-Right now the only elder is Emi, but at the nation's peak there were 13, including Grand Elder Spiorad.
+Right now it's just Emi and Saph, but at the nation's peak there were 13, including Grand Elder Spiorad.
 * Those native to Kirameku can live up to around 200 years of age.
 Those in leadership roles step down at the age of 195 to allow the next generation to step up.
 * The national symbol is the blue monarch butterfly, representing Kirameku's rebirth and the culture around spirits and the dead.
 * As a nation of mages and with the Grand Elder being the last living mage, Kirameku is well-known for their magic.